puppetlabs/puppet-specifications/language/func-api.md

 called directly from Ruby, then the default applies, if called from the puppet language, then the injected value is used.
 This may be ideal for unit testing the function since it can be tested without using injection and with default for available checkers.

-### Lambda Support

-The signature supports passing a block of code / lambda to a function as an extra trailing argument.
-It is always possible to have explicit lambdas as parameters.
-The language itself passes a lambda as the last argument.
-Since a method may want to specify optional and variable number of arguments before the lambda (and not repeat it), there is the need to specify it differently.

-Maybe like this?

-    dispatch :something do
-      param Scalar, 'a'
-      block_param LambdaType[...]
-    end

-* *TODO* A LambdaType must be implemented - it is currently missing

-The type is always a lambda type, and it is always last (except if user passes a closure, but that is a different issue).
-There must be a way to define if the block is optional or not, suggest `required_block_param`, `block_param` as methods.

-### Manual Handling

-A Function can implement `call(scope, *args)`, perform additional checks etc, and either relay to the super version, or rewrite arguments and call:

-    self.class.dispatcher.dispatch(self, scope, args)

-It is not intended that the Function directly implements its function-logic in the call method.

-### Reserved method names

-The Function class reserves the following method names:

-* calling_scope
-* closure_scope
-* loader

-**NOTE** The API for this is still being designed.

-#### Overriding the initializer

-The `initialize` method takes two arguments, the calling_scope, and the loader, and if initialization is required of the function being created, the super version must be called.

-**NOTE** The API for this is still being designed.

-### Binding Functions (i.e. name to code)

-The current implementation binds a function to Scope (i.e. all scopes) - obviously a bad place to bind a function since it prevents different resolution of a function from different locations in the logic.

-* Functions do not follow scope since it is not possible to shadow functions in inner scopes
-* Functions are not runtime system bindings, because they can be different for different parts of the logic.

-Conclusion, Functions are handled by the Loader - the loader knows about the visibility of code; Module A sees modules B and C, the environment, and the system.
-When a request is made, the visible containers are searched for the wanted object (a Function).
-If found, the object is loaded and remembered (in the loader).
-Next request returns the already loaded (if file changed, it is reloaded).
-(Loader for Module A in Environment X is not the same loader as loader for Module A in Environment Y).

-### Strict access

-A Function is defined in a top level scope (or system scope), and does not by default have access to the scope in which it is called.

-**The function may use things that is either given to it, or that it injects.**

-Note that the scope given in the call to inject is the scope where the function is defined - i.e. the function's closure (works the same as a lambda, only that all functions are defined in a global system scope tied to the module where it is defined.

-Accessing the calling scope is a very smelly thing and it is questionable if it should be supported at all.
-If access is needed to any other part of the system, such accessors should be injected (i.e. access is not via scope).

-The only reason to get the calling scope is to read or write variables - i.e. bad behavior!
-A function should only communicate via its given arguments and returned value(s) and side effects only performed on objects that are injected (e.g. compiler, loader, etc).

-However... when a call is made, the calling scope is passed and we can provide access to it if needed, but we must then do one of the following:

-* The anonymous Function class defines all methods on the class, an instance of the function represents a particular call
-* use one extra argument in every method that the evaluator dispatches to (e.g. max(scope, a, b)) - which is bad because polymorphic dispatch works best on first arg, and becomes cumbersome when using varargs (compare `max(a,b,scope)`, `vararg(a,b, scope, *var)`)

-The choice of instantiating the function for each call is better, but will create garbage instances (slower).
-We could perhaps indicate if a function requires calling scope and only instantiate it then.

-The exploratory implementation does not have a mechanism yet for passing calling scope on to the methods.
-It seems best to do this via injection, or by special methods that behave like the injected_param method, e.g. injected_scope, injected_loader.
-This is much faster than having to construct a new injection override for each call and do real injection.

-### Function Documentation

-Currently, documentation is a parameter to new function.
-Seems like this could be written with ruby yardoc instead, thus avoiding that the string has to be parsed and created and kept in memory at runtime.

-A scanner would process the documentation for the class, as well as the documentation for the individual methods that have been wired (i.e. the various overloads).